choojs/choo/README.md

 compile your assets for production.

 ## FAQ
-### Why is it called choo?
+### Why is it called Choo?
 Because I thought it sounded cute.
-All these programs talk about being _"performant"_, _"rigid"_, _"robust"_ - I like programming to be light, fun and non-scary. `choo` embraces that.
+All these programs talk about being _"performant"_, _"rigid"_, _"robust"_ - I like programming to be light, fun and non-scary.
+Choo embraces that.

 Also imagine telling some business people you chose to rewrite something critical for serious bizcorp using a train themed framework.
 :steam_locomotive::train::train::train:

-### Is it called choo, choo.js or...?
+### Is it called Choo, Choo.js or...?
-It's called "choo", though we're fine if you call it "choo-choo" or "chugga-chugga-choo-choo" too.
+It's called "Choo", though we're fine if you call it "Choo-choo" or "Chugga-chugga-choo-choo" too.
 The only time "choo.js" is tolerated is if / when you shimmy like you're a locomotive.

-### Does choo use a virtual-dom?
+### Does Choo use a virtual-dom?
-`choo` uses [nanomorph][nanomorph], which diffs real DOM nodes instead of virtual nodes.
+Choo uses [nanomorph][nanomorph], which diffs real DOM nodes instead of virtual nodes.
 It turns out that [browsers are actually ridiculously good at dealing with DOM nodes][morphdom-bench], and it has the added benefit of working with _any_ library that produces valid DOM nodes.
 So to put a long